AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 #### Description
 Dumps the current L1 chain state to a file.
-Returns a hex string representing the complete state of the chain.
+Stores a hex string representing the complete state of the chain in a file with the provided path.
 Can be re-imported into a fresh/restarted instance of Anvil to reattain the same state.
+When combined with `loadChainState()` cheatcode, it can be let you easily import the current state of mainnet into the Anvil instance of the sandbox, to use Uniswap for example.

 #### Example
 ```js